Isaramirezca/Erft-Showcase/README.md

 Detailed Potree installation and use workflow for non-developers is available [here](https://github.com/Isaramirezca/vge-workflow/blob/isa-branch/Potree.ipynb)

-* After installation, navigate to the 'potree develop' folder and create a new folder with a name of your choice
+* After installation, navigate to the `potree develop` folder and create a new folder with a name of your choice
-* Inside this new folder locate the HTML files from this showcase
+* Inside this new folder locate the `HTML` files from this showcase
 * Inside the `<potreeDirectory>/potree-develop/resources/images` locate the images from this showcase
 * Launch Potree

 A step-by-step guide on how to launch potree is available [here](https://github.com/Isaramirezca/vge-workflow/blob/isa-branch/Potree.ipynb)

-* Look for your folder and click on any of the HTML files to visualize the showcase.
+* Look for your folder and click on any of the `HTML` files to visualize the showcase.

 # Credits